 LUMI Extreme Scale Access - Services for Research

-Open calls for Finnish researchers are listed on the right hand side of this page, and the LUMI Extreme Scale Access described in detail below.
-More information about LUMI access is also available on the LUMI website.
+Open calls for Finnish researchers are listed on the right hand side of this page, and the LUMI Extreme Scale Access is described in detail below.
+More information about other access modes is available on the LUMI website.

 LUMI Extreme Scale Access

 At the moment, LUMI consists of a CPU partition (LUMI-C) and GPU partition (LUMI-G) that you can apply for Extreme Scale Access project.

 The call is aimed at high-impact, high-gain innovative research, open to all fields of science justifying the need for extremely large allocations in terms of computing time (especially GPU) and data storage.
 The call for the Finnish Extreme Scale Access projects is organized by CSC, and it is open for researchers in Finnish higher education and research institutions.
 The awarded resources are part of Finland’s share of LUMI.
 The calls will be organized once a year.

 Other access modes (e.g. Regular Access) are reserved to lower resource needs.
 These access modes are described on the LUMI website's Users in Finland section.

 Applicants for the Extreme Scale Calls need to:

 - Demonstrate that the research requires the use of extremely large allocations to reach the objectives.